This is a work in progress configuration management system using Haskell

 to the remote host over ssh.
 After that, the remote host knows the

 gpg key, and will use it to verify git fetches.

 Since the propoellor git repository is public, you can't store

 in cleartext private data such as passwords, ssh private keys, etc.

 Instead, propellor --spin $host looks for a privdata/$host.gpg file and

-if found decrypts it and sends it to the host using ssh.
-To set a field
+if found decrypts it and sends it to the remote host using ssh.
+This lets

 The field name will be something like 'Password "root"'; see PrivData.hs